 Grief is as unique as our thumbprint.
 No two individuals grieve in the same way, not even those grieving the same loss.
 There are no timelines in grief.
 All too often the world wants the grieving person to "move on" or to "get over" their loss.
 In reality, we never "get over" a loss.
 Rather, we build around it and become more resilient in our own time.
 Therapy can be the connection we need in times of loss.
 Our loss story needs to be witnessed.
-A therapist can help provide the space to be listened to and supported.
+I can help provide the space to be listened to and supported.

 When helping clients with grief, I incorporate the dual process model of grieving, that recognizes that after a loss, people need to both spend time in grief and away from grief.
 They will vacillate between the two.
 I work with clients on developing self awareness of their needs, creating a self care plan for their grief, and connecting them to additional supports when needed.